petabridge/akka-bootcamp/src/Unit-3/lesson2/README.md

 ![GtihubActors actor hierarchy at end of lesson 2](images/unit3-lesson2-final-actor-hierarchy-small.png)

-Actors are cheap and easy to clone - use them liberally with routers!
+Actors are cheap and easy to clone.
+Use them liberally with routers!

 ## Great job!
 Now that we've seen how both `Group` and `Pool` routers work, it's easy for us to add them in areas where we can benefit from parallelism or need scale-out for additional jobs.

 **Let's move onto [How to use HOCON to configure your routers](../lesson3).**